Business - Painting Equipment

 • simple pistols - application is done by a person handling the pistol;

-• anthropomorphic robots - application is done by a robot that copies the movements of the human hand, applying the material from any angle and can be programmed to repeatedly apply the material to any shape.
+• anthropomorphic robots - the application is done by a robot that copies the movements of the human hand, applying the material from any angle and can be programmed to repeatedly apply the material to any shape.

 electrostatic systems